Navigation route

 28/05/20 10:48 Communication Service

-The prize consists of a trip to Israel and €1500 in technology.
+The award consists of a trip to Israel and €1500 in technology.
 "The trip to Israel seems very interesting to me as it will allow us to see the revolutionary ideas that are in the process of being created and will serve as inspiration for future projects," concludes Moya.

-News search engine
+search engine of news

 From